-Author Douglas Coupland on Growing Up Drug-Agnostic in a Global Pot Capital
+Douglas Coupland: Growing Up Drug-Agnostic in a Global Pot Capital

 I was in kindergarten in 1967.
-I would have been five and a half, and I remember it being specifically 1967 because it was Canada's centennial year and we were all handed mimeographed outlines of the country's new flag design to color with a red crayon.
+I would have been five-and-a-half, and I remember it being specifically 1967 because it was Canada's centennial year and we were all handed mimeographed outlines of the country's new flag design to colour with a red crayon.

 I know, using the word "acid" with kindergarten students?
 Seriously?

 But what happened to Karen then?
 What happened then?

 "Karen took the acid.
 And she got high.
 And then something happened in her brain and her body froze."

 "That's right.
 She was trapped inside her body.
 She was a prisoner.
 She couldn't move, she couldn't speak, she couldn't even communicate by blinking her eyes.
 She was completely frozen inside her body and yet the doctors absolutely confirmed she would never, ever, ever be able to communicate anything with the outside world."

 Screams.
 Shrieks.
 Wailing.